 Acting Director-General of NABDA, Prof. Alex Akpa (Appointed Governor for Nigeria to the ICGEB) disclosed that the Federal Government has given approval to the Agency (NABDA) to produce diseases-resistant seedlings for farmers in the country.
 Read more

-Link to the Biosafety Group in Trieste
+Link to the Regulatory Science Group in Trieste

 Photo: L-R: Dr. Shakirat Oloruntoyin Ajenifujah-Solebo (Deputy Director, Agricultural Biotechnology Department, National Biotechnology Development Agency), Prof. Alex U. Ukpa (Ag.
 Director-General/CEO, National Biotechnology Development Agency), Dr. Ogbonnaya Onu (Minister of Science and Technology of Nigeria), Dr. Nasiru Ibrahim (Director, Department of Agricultural Biotechnology, National Biotechnology Development Agency), Mr. Austein McLoughlin (Associate Programme Management Officer, Secretariat of the Convention on Biological Diversity), Dr. Frank Narendja (Head of GMO Laboratory, Land Use and Biosafety, Federal Environmental Agency, Vienna and ICGEB Consultant).